scientificcomputing/seminar-23-11-2023/docs/repo.md

 ## Versioning

-* When you think that your code is ready it is time to create a release
+* When you think that your code is ready for external users, it is time to create your first release
 * Your code should get a version number
 * `MAJOR.MINOR.MICRO`
 * Specify the version number in `pyproject.toml`